George-Craft/rapid-control-prototyping/README.md

 3. Navigate to the project directory and open the simulation folder, then open both the simulink model and matlab code.
 4. Run the MATLAB code first, then the Simulink model.

+## Results
+Results can be seen inside the project report in the results folder.